We regularly update our Privacy Notice; it was last updated in May 2018.

-When we use your personal data, City of York Council complies with the Data Protection Act 1998 and any successor legislation, and is the registered ‘controller’.
+When we use your personal data, City of York Council complies with the Data Protection Act 2018, and is the registered ‘controller’.
 Our data protection notification is registered with the Information Commissioner’s Office (ICO), reference: Z5809563.

-To make it clear how we collect and use your personal information, and to help you understand your rights, we've divided our privacy notice into the following areas:
+To make it clear how we collect and use your personal data, and to help you understand your rights, we've divided our Privacy Notice into the following areas:

 - personal data